Last updated: May 2026

 China's advantage isn't labor cost.
 It's short decision loops.

 When quality control, inventory, and fulfillment sit next to production, operators respond to demand immediately.
-Inventory reallocates, output adjusts, capital recovers while demand is active.
+Operators reallocate inventory, adjust output, and recover capital while demand is active.
 The lag between insight and execution collapses.

 Proximity turns volatility into an advantage.